korrawe/Diffusion-Noise-Optimization/README.md

 **Note**: For editing, we need an inverted noise to start from.
 We use DDIM inversion on the input motion to get the inverted noise, however, this process is an approximation.
 If available, we can use the final noise from the previous optimization to avoid the approximation.

 ### Motion Refinement
-Starting from noisy version of above motion:
+Starting from noisy version of the above motion:
 ![sample_refinement](./assets/sample_refinement.gif)